 For example, a student who earns an A in an AP course would receive a weighted 5.0 grade for that particular course.
 A student who earns an A in an Honors course would receive a weighted 4.5 grade.

-Uwharrie Charter Academy's calendar is divided into six grading periods.
-Final exams are administered at the end of the year, which count as 25% of the student's grade for the class.
+Uwharrie Charter Academy High School's calendar is divided into four nine-week periods.
+Final exams are administered at the end of each semester at the high school and count as 20% of the final grade for the class.